ufal/npfl114/exam/questions.md

   suppression and how is the Fast-RCNN prediction performed.
 [10]

-- Considering a Faster-RCNN architecture, describe the region proposal network (its architecture, what are anchors, what does the loss look like).
+- Considering a Faster-RCNN architecture, describe the region proposal network (what are anchors, architecture including both heads, what does the loss look like).
 [5]

 - Considering Mask-RCNN architecture, describe the additions to a Faster-RCNN architecture (the RoI-Align layer, the new mask-producing head).
 [5]